presidentbeef/brat/_posts/2010-10-3-implementing-if.md

 What's going on here?
 First, we are defining a method named `if` which has one required parameter (the condition) and a second parameter which defaults to an empty hash table.

-Inside the method, we first check if the options hash has values for `":then` and `:else`.
+Inside the method, we first check if the options hash has values for `:then` and `:else`.
 If they do, we save that value.
 Otherwise, we use `true` and `false` for defaults.

 Next we use the built-in `true?` method to actually test the condition.
 If it is true, we want to return the value of `then`.
 Otherwise, we return the value of `else`.
+If either of those values is a function, then it is the return value of the function that is returned.

 You can use it like this: